Paying Your Tuition Bill

-Tuition expenses are billed in early August (fall semester) and January (spring semester).
+Tuition expenses are billed in early July (fall semester) and early December (spring semester).
 All financial accounts including current semester tuition and fees are due before registration for that semester can be permitted.
 Monthly statements include new charges and credits for both the Bursar and CornellCard accounts.
 Learn more about payment options.

 - Bursar Billing – The university sends monthly e-bills, including current semester tuition, electronically via Cashnet.
 In order to review your account or let other users/payers, including your parents, view your account and receive monthly statements, you must invite them.

 - The Cornell Installment Plan allows you to pay your tuition in regular increments.
 Using the installment plan may help you borrow less and manage your cash flow.

 - The Tuition Refund Plan is an elective insurance plan.
 It is designed to protect you from the loss of tuition should you find it necessary to withdraw from the university because of an illness, accident, or for other medical reasons.

 - Your student refunds can be deposited directly.
 Enter your banking information through the secure Cornell student refund system.